Building Flavor with Aromatics

 Soffritto: The Italian Flavor Base

-A person with black gloves cutting up red hot peppers on a cutting board
+Person wearing black gloves slicing red hot peppers on a cutting board, carefully preparing spicy ingredients for cooking.

 Soffritto, an Italian staple, forms the flavor base of many traditional Italian dishes.
 It consists of finely diced onions, carrots, and celery sautéed in olive oil until golden and fragrant.
 Sometimes other ingredients are used as well such as tomatoes, peppers, garlic, and even browned meats.
 The slow cooking process caramelizes the sugars in the vegetables, resulting in a rich, aromatic base that forms the flavor base of sauces, risottos, and stews.
 The key here is that the vegetables are gently caramelized.